 My Bikram Yoga Experience: About The 26 Poses

 26 poses done in a heated room in hopes of both cleansing and strengthening the body.
-The practice of bikram yoga originating from Asia soon found its way across the world and has quickly been adopted as a meditation tool for mind, body and soul.
+The practice of Bikram yoga originating from Asia soon found its way across the world and has quickly been adopted as a meditation tool for the mind, body, and soul.

 This past Saturday, I was blessed with the opportunity to try out Yoga for the first time.
 Yoga is a practice, originating in India, which focuses on both your mind and body.
 The class was sponsored by Tranquini, which is a beverage company whose relaxation drinks are filled with natural ingredients.
-I asked my sister to join me as she has a better understanding of the as she’s delved into Pilates – which is similar to Yoga but more focus on strength conditioning.
+I asked my sister to join me as she had a better understanding of it as she’s delved into Pilates – which is similar to yoga but more focused on strength conditioning.

 Arriving on an empty stomach – as is recommended by anybody that’s about to do yoga – we entered The Yoga Republic, which is a quaint yoga studio found in Randburg.
 A quaint atmosphere, beautiful drawing lining the walls and the beautiful open sky; what more could you ask for on the first Saturday of spring?

-As the name suggest, there are 26 poses under Hot Bikram 26 and each serves to- strengthen and tone different parts of the body, increase blood circulation, promote determination and establish patience.
+As the name suggests, there are 26 poses under Hot Bikram 26 and each serves to – strengthen and tone different parts of the body, increase blood circulation, promote determination and establish patience.
 Listed below are a few of those 26 along with their benefits:

 1. Standing Deep Breathing

 This is the first pose of the practice.
 It encourages us to use 100 % of our lungs, which can prevent respiratory problems- like bronchitis.
 The stretch also increases circulation, preparing our body for exercise.

 2. Hands to Feet Pose